-Kathryn is an experienced musician, having been songwriting and performing in the Houston music scene since the age of 11.
-She has opened for such musical legends as Michael Martin Murphy, Shawn Colvin, Lorrie Morgan, and Marcia Ball, and her accolades include a Houston Press nomination for Best Pop Artist in 2011, selection as a 2012 Ballad Tree Regional Finalist in the Kerrville New Folk Competition, and Winner of the Texas Independent Music Expo.
+Growing up in the Houston music scene, she has opened for such musical legends as Michael Martin Murphy and Shawn Colvin.
+Her accolades include a Houston Press nomination for Best Pop Artist in 2011, selection as a 2012 Ballad Tree Regional Finalist in the Kerrville New Folk Competition, and Winner of the Texas Independent Music Expo.

 "Her songs promise hope and growth and a glimpse forward to what's on the horizon.
 Hallberg's songs are the silver lining around the dark clouds that can form over even the strongest relationships." - Bob Langham, Examiner.com, 6/24/12